 How is the Stowe Center getting all of these projects done?

-Leadership at the Stowe Center continues to carefully steward the organization’s resources.
+Leadership at the Stowe Center continues to carefully and prudently steward the organization’s resources.
 Many of the projects described in this FAQ are possible with the support of The Hartford, Travelers, Greater Hartford Arts Council, the National Endowment for the Humanities, Connecticut Humanities, and Connecticut’s Department of Economic and Community Development.
 You can contribute to the Stowe Center’s future by making a donation or becoming a member.